BeefLedger/holochain-cloud-config/README.md

-# holochain-webservice
+# holochain-cloud-config
-Holochain webservice for talking to holochain Holo-REA gateway.
+In this repo is the files and test AgentIDs that tell Holochain how to run Holo-REA as a webservice.

 # How to setup
 1. Provision an AWS Ubuntu node.